xmc811/phd_research/category/edge-case.md

 ---
 layout: category
-title: Textbook
+title: Lectures
 ---

 <p class="message">

-This is an attempted textbook of human Mendelian genetics.
+This is an attempted potpourri of primers and thoughts on human Mendelian genetics.

-For comments, please email me at <a href="mingchu.xu@alumni.bcm.edu">mingchu.xu@alumni.bcm.edu</a>.
+Comments are welcomed.
+Please email me at <a href="mingchu.xu@alumni.bcm.edu">mingchu.xu@alumni.bcm.edu</a>.
+Thank you!

 </p>